usman4373/GROMACS-Complex-MD/README.md

 ; Include ligand parameters    | Add these |
 #include "ligand_gmx.itp"      | lines     |
 ```
-> The `#include "ligand_gmx.itp"` statement must be positioned carefully.
+> <p style="text-align: justify;"> The `#include "ligand_gmx.itp"` statement must be positioned carefully.
 It should be placed above any `[ moleculetype ]` sections to ensure all parameters are available before any molecules are defined.
-At the same time, it needs to come after the main force field `#include "./charmm36-feb2026_cgenff-5.0.ff/forcefield.itp"`, since atom types must already be declared before any bonded parameters that rely on them are introduced
+At the same time, it needs to come after the main force field `#include "./charmm36-feb2026_cgenff-5.0.ff/forcefield.itp"`, since atom types must already be declared before any bonded parameters that rely on them are introduced </p>